+How important is a foreign language?
 I don’t know about you, but I’m not one of those people who naturally picks up foreign languages.
-I did learn some Latin along with my kids, but I had to study really hard to stay ahead of them, and eventually I realized that they were passing me up no matter how hard I tried!
-I don’t feel too bad, though, because there are a lot of adults who don’t know a foreign language.
+I did learn some Latin along with my kids, but I had to study hard to stay ahead of them, and eventually I realized that they were passing me up no matter how hard I tried!
+I don’t feel too bad, though, because there are many adults who don’t know a foreign language.

-Third, not all countries speak English.
+3. Not all countries speak English.
 In fact, one of the biggest complaints you hear about Americans is that they think everyone DOES speak English.
 One of the reasons for this “rude American” stereotype is the people who insist on speaking only English when they go to a non-English speaking country.
 If you want to interact with people in another country, whether as a guest or a missionary, speaking the language is considered the polite thing to do.
 Even if you just attempt to speak their language, it can make all the difference.

 There are a lot of foreign languages to choose from!
-American Sign Language is accepted at some universities, and it’s a great language for kinesthetic learners.
+American Sign Language is even accepted at some universities, and it’s a great language for kinesthetic learners.
 Latin is accepted almost everywhere, and can be a great fit for a logical, mathematical, or non-linguistic child.
-There are many ways to fit this subject into your homeschool coursework, and make it a part of your child’s high school experience.
+There are many ways to fit this subject into your homeschool coursework and make it a part of your child’s high school experience.
 Try to make it fun!

 If you need any extra help, you will really appreciate my Gold Care Club, full of templates and tools to help you homeschool high school.